 Having gone through both has made me a better clinician to treat urinary incontinence (UI).
-Today I treat men, women, and children with all forms of bladder issues, including bladder prolapse (cystocele), painful bladder (interstitial cystitis), overactive bladder, incomplete bladder emptying, urethral pain, and more.
+Today I treat across the gender spectrum and from children to older folks with all forms of bladder issues, including UI, urinary urgency/frequency, bladder prolapse (cystocele), painful bladder (interstitial cystitis), overactive bladder, incomplete bladder emptying, urethral pain, and more.

 Here, I focus specifically on stress urinary incontinence - why it happens and what you can do.